NZ at Venice 2015 project

 The Biennale is extremely influential—it’s the place for art to be seen.
 The next Biennale, the fifty-sixth, will run from 9 May to 22 November 2015.
 Titled All the World’s Futures, it will be directed by the Nigerian-born curator and critic Okwui Enwezor.
 He has curated many large and important exhibitions, including the 1997 Johannesburg Biennale and 2002’s Documenta 11.

 Commissioner: Heather Galbraith

-Heather Galbraith is Head of Whiti o Rehua School of Art, in the College of Creative Arts at Massey University, Wellington.
+Heather Galbraith is Associate Professor at Whiti o Rehua School of Art, in the College of Creative Arts Toi Rauwharangi, Massey University, Wellington.
 Before that, she was a Senior Curator at the Museum of New Zealand Te Papa Tongarewa, Wellington, and at City Gallery Wellington.
 She was the inaugural Director/Curator of St. Paul St Gallery, AUT University, Auckland.
 Galbraith co-curated Francis Upritchard’s exhibition for the 2009 Venice Biennale and was New Zealand’s Deputy Commissioner in 2009 and 2013.

 Curator: Robert Leonard

 Robert Leonard is Chief Curator at City Gallery Wellington.
 He previously held curatorial positions at Wellington’s National Art Gallery, New Plymouth’s Govett-Brewster Art Gallery, Dunedin Public Art Gallery, and Auckland Art Gallery and directed Auckland’s Artspace and Brisbane’s Institute of Modern Art.
 He co-curated Michael Stevenson’s exhibition for the 2003 Venice Biennale.

 Project Manager: Jude Chambers